njordhov/govalert/README.md

   1. click “Add Job…”
   2. enter 'notify' as task after the dollar sign.
   3. in the same field, enter an email address of yours for admin/replies
-  4. select a frequency (e.g. once a day)
+  4. select a frequency (e.g. daily)
   5. specify dyno size (usually 1X, 2X to process large documents)
   6. set next run time adjusted for time zone (typically at night, or in a few minutes for testing)